wwcodemanila/WWCodeManila-HTML.CSS/getting_started/starter_pack.md

 <!--
   UPDATE THIS:
 -->

+## Welcome to the Web!

-## Guide for attendees who are starting to learn HTML/CSS.
+This is guide for attendees who are starting to learn HTML/CSS.

 !> For **newbies / beginners** please read, understand and follow this starter pack.
 It might take 2-3 hrs or more to finish this.
 Please try your best to follow all the activities, we know you can do it. :)